This factsheet sets out the tax implications of a Settlement Agreement payment and answers the question, “Are Settlement Agreements taxable?”

-An employer may wish to restrict an employee from acting in competition or approaching customers or employees once they have left the company.
-If the contract contains enforceable restrictive covenants, the employer will be able to rely on these if it has not breached the contract when terminating the employment.
+Your employer may wish to restrict you from acting in competition or approaching customers or employees once they have left the company.
+If the contract contains enforceable restrictive covenants, your employer will be able to rely on these if it has not breached the contract when terminating the employment.
 However, sometimes the contract does not contain such provisions, or the contract contains restrictions that are too wide to be enforceable.
-If this is the case, the employer can seek new restrictions.
+If this is the case, your employer can seek new restrictions.

 To make these binding in law there must be a ‘consideration’ paid, usually of a small sum of £100-£200.
 This payment is fully taxable and liable to national insurance contributions.

 Some Settlement Agreements may also include a consideration associated with a confidentiality clause.
 These are also subject to deductions.

 Payments made to compensate for injury to feelings arising from unlawful discrimination that occurred before the termination will not be taxable.
 Where the injury to feelings was caused by the termination they will be.

 A payment can be made free of tax where it is on account of a disability or injury (and also death).
 The payment must relate to the fact of the injury or disability and not any consequential effect on earnings.

 Both statutory and contractual redundancy payments fall within the £30,000 exemption.